Casa-Cloud/kubernetes/setup-k8s/theHardWay/readme.md

 done
 ```

-<h2>Step:-4 - Generating Kubernetes Configuration Files For Authentication</h2>
+<h2>Step:-4 - Generating Kubernetes Configuration Files For Authenticatio n- Admin VM</h2>
 <p> Generating kubeconfig files for the controller manager, kube-proxy, scheduler clients and the admin user.</p>

  <h3>Kubernetes Public IP Address</h3>
   Each kubeconfig requires a Kubernetes API Server to connect to.
  To support high availability the IP address assigned to the load balancer will be used.
- In our case it is 192.168.5.30
+ In our case it is 192.168.56.30

-<h3>Step:-4.1 - Setting  Env Variable For Loadbalancer VM</h3>
+<h3>Step:-4.1 - Setting  Env Variable For Loadbalancer VM - Admin VM</h3>

-COMMAND:- `LOADBALANCER_ADDRESS=192.168.5.30`
+COMMAND:- `LOADBALANCER_ADDRESS=192.168.56.30`

-<h3>Step:-4.2 - Generate a kubeconfig file for the kube-proxy service</h3>
+<h3>Step:-4.2 - Generate a kubeconfig file for the kube-proxy service - Admin VM</h3>

 ```
 {